0vm/SendIt-Spammer/README.md

 # SendIt Messages
-Sendit allows you to send a large amount of messages to users.
+Sendit auto allows you to send a large amount of messages to users in a short period of time.

 # Usage
 python sendit.py